geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " And calls on thee to sooth a sister's grief."

-He ceas'd ; with downcast eyes the monarch stands.
+He ceas'd; with downcast eyes the monarch stands.
 Nor moves, nor speaks, in anguish clasp'd his hands; At length remorse and reason vanquish'd pride,
 And he with new affection hail'd his bride.

 " I yield — forgive my errors past," he said,
-" Ye valiant knights, and each afflicted maid ;
+" Ye valiant knights, and each afflicted maid;
 " Oh ! here may all Maria's sufferings close !
 " Be this the last of Amiantha's woes !
 810